 Wild rabbits continued to hang out in the backyard but their visits declined when Timbit took a liking to sunning on the deck.
 He did a lot of that in the spring and in the fall.

-Timbit did not bark; this was no yappy dog.
+When Timbit arrived, he didn’t bark.
+That was strange, and nice.
 Then it happened.
 It was a short woof and it came after he spotted a magpie on the deck, his deck.
-It had taken the mutt several months, but he finally found his voice.
+It took Timbit several months, but he finally found his voice.

 Timbit then began barking when the doorbell rang.
-If no went to the door immediately, ‘Timmy’ went into panic mode, dancing about, his toenails going clickety-clack on the wooden floor.
+If no one went to the door immediately, ‘Timmy’ went into panic mode, dancing about, his toenails making a clickety clack sound on the wooden floor.

 As small as this guy was, he was protecting his turf.